pchtsp/best_practices/source/lazy_servers.rst

 Moving code
 ===================

 I recommend ``git`` to move code.
 With git you can easily push and pull code from a git server.
 This way, you know you get the correct version of your code.
-This tutorial is not a git tutorial, you'll have to find some other resources.
+This tutorial is not a git tutorial, you'll have to find some other resources, like for example the `official documentation <https://git-scm.com/doc>`_.
 Git has many more advantages that make it a strong recommendation.

 Some very basic examples::